KeerthiGudimetla/github-slideshow/_posts/0000-01-02-KeerthiGudimetla.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our second slide
----
-Your text
+.
+.
+hihello namaste
 Use the left arrow to go back!